 The Leadership Team, the Executive Director’s Advisory Council, and the Board better reflect the experiences and perspectives of our region and Ecotrust’s increasingly racially diverse staff.
 The Leadership Team, the Executive Director’s Advisory Council, and Board includes members with advanced and expert-level racial equity competencies.
 The organization has bold, brilliant, and creative BIPOC staff members in positions of power, making daily and strategic decisions to inform our programmatic priorities, equitably distribute funds and resources, and focus attention on meaningful and lasting impacts through our work.

-We measure and report out key metrics related to equity, communicating progress towards our goals internally and externally.
+We measure and report out key metrics related to equity.
+We communicate our progress toward goals internally and externally.
 We have accountability mechanisms that ensure we meet measurable targets in our pursuit to become a more equitable organization.

 A timeline of equity at Ecotrust